Self-supervised Learning is More Robust to Dataset Imbalance: Related Work

 \subsection{Self-supervised Learning}

 Earlier works on self-supervised learning learned visual representations by context prediction~\citep{doersch2015unsupervised,wang2017transitive}, solving puzzles~\citep{noroozi2016unsupervised}, and rotation prediction~\citep{gidaris2018unsupervised}.
 Recent works on self-supervised learning successfully learn representations that approach the supervised baseline on ImageNet and various downstream tasks, and closed the gap with supervised pre-training.
 Contrastive learning methods attract positive pairs and drive apart negative pairs~\citep{he2020momentum,chen2020simple}.
 Siamese networks predict the output of the other branch, and use stop-gradient to avoid collapsing~\citep{grill2020bootstrap,chen2021exploring}.
-Clustering methods learn representations by performing clustering on the representations and improve the representations with cluster index~\citep{caron2020unsupervised}. \citet{cole2021does} investigated the effect of data quantity and task granularity on self-supervised representations. \citet{goyal2021self} studied self-supervised methods on large scale datasets in the wild, but they do not consider dataset imbalance explicitly.
+Clustering methods learn representations by performing clustering on the representations and improve the representations with cluster index~\citep{caron2020unsupervised}. \citet{cole2021does} investigated the effect of data quantity and task granularity on self-supervised representations. \citet{goyal2021self} studied self-supervised methods on large scale datasets in the wild, but they do not consider dataset imbalance explicitly. \citet{kotar2021contrasting} studied whether dataset imbalance can have a significant impact on contrastive learning representations. \citet{madaan2022representational} found out that self-supervised representations are better at continual learning than supervised representations.
 Several works have also theoretically studied the success of self-supervised learning~\citep{arora2019theoretical, haochen2021provable, wei2021pretrained, lee2020predicting, tian2021understanding,tosh2020contrastive,tosh2021contrastive}.
 Our analysis in Section~\ref{sec:toy} is partially inspired by the work~\citet{haochen2020shape}.